trust-mfn-berlin/animals-as-objects/vault/story.the-worlds-we-make.md

 </figure>

 In fact, these specimens, as can be read at the top of the jar label, have come from the Zoological Institute.
-This used to be an institute at the Friedrich-Wilhelms-Universität zu Berlin that had established a Zoological Teaching Collection after its founding in 1884.
+This used to be an institute at the Friedrich-Wilhelms-Universität zu Berlin that had established a [[zoological teaching collection|story.history-of-the-zoological-teaching-collection]] after its founding in 1884.

 <figure>